wandersonwhcr/k8s-examples/rabbitmq/README.md

 number and responds with a new location and another corresponds to this new location to retrieve the factorial of number.
 API produces messages on RabbitMQ to async execution and retrieves results calculated on bucket.
-This example uses MinIO as bucket provider. `app-factorial-worker` is a worker consumer from RabbitMQ that computes factorial of number and stores results on bucket.
+This example uses MinIO as bucket provider.

+`app-factorial-worker` is a worker consumer from RabbitMQ that computes factorial of number and stores its results on bucket.

-Use Docker to build and push the container images to cluster registry.
+Use Docker to build and push these container images to cluster registry.

 ```
 docker build ./src/app-factorial-api \